opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 1. Create an index and specify the requirements for the Lucene engine and HNSW requirements in the mapping.
 1. Add your data to the index.
 1. Search the index and specify these three items in your query:
-* One or more filters defined by Query DSL
+* One or more filters defined by query DSL
 * A vector reference point defined by the `vector` field
 * The number of matches you want returned with the `k` field